Health Insurance Portability and Accountability Act (HIPAA)

 Routine Health Operations: Members of the medical staff, risk management, quality improvement, credentialing, or compliance programs, among others, may use information in your health record to examine the care and outcomes in your case and others like it.
 Your information will then be used to improve the quality of care and services provided.
-We may share your information outside of the Baylor system for health care operations.
+We may share your information outside of the Houston Methodist system for health care operations.

 Appointments and Alternatives: We may contact you to provide appointment reminders of information about treatment alternatives or other health-related benefits and services that may be of interest to you.

 Business Associates: There are some services provided in our organization through contracts with business associates.
 Examples include transcription services and copy services we use when making copies of your health record.
 When these services are used, we may give your health information to our business associated so that they can perform the job we've asked them to do and bill your or your insurance company for services provided.
 To protect you health information, however, we require the business associate to keep your information confidential.